elkorn/afronski.github.io/_drafts/my-picks-of-NDC-2014.md

 ~ $ node vimeo-scraper.js > urls.txt
 {% endhighlight %}

 In the output file you will receive list of URLs which point directly to *MP4* ready to download.
+Complete source code of scripts and helpers is available [here](https://github.com/afronski/playground-repository/tree/master/vimeo-scraper).

 # Appendix - A bitter state of headless browsers